Escape from Tarkov’s use of Bitcoin is the best real-world use I’ve seen of the digital currency

 This includes things like graphics cards and fuel that are needed to power the Bitcoin farm.
 Last week, graphics cards were going for around 900k.
 I even managed to snag a couple quickly for under 850k.
 This week, a GPU on the Flea Market was over one million rubles because of real-life Bitcoin and its climbing prices.
 Real-life BTC also drives prices of other items in the game (the materials need to make the farm for example), but these are the two prime examples.

 It’s such a unique addition and makes the game feel that much more alive.
 It means that if you have a real knowledge of BTC and can predict a rise in prices you can hold the in-game version (or the parts needed) and sell at a better time.
+Learn about crypto trading on bitcoin champion.
 Having a marketplace fluctuate not on in-game, gimmicky inflation, but on a real (?) digital cryptocurrency adds a layer to this game I haven’t found anywhere else.

 Escape from Tarkov is available (in beta) on PC.
 You can snag it directly from the developer’s website.